 Kindly sponsored by Aberdeen Standard Investments

-The impact of the COVID-19 pandemic on property has been reflected in the total market capitalisation of listed property companies and real estate investment trusts (REITs) during 2020.
-Overall, the sector shrank by 15%, or £13.1bn, to £75.5bn.
+The bounce back in economic activity during the year was reflected in the total market capitalisation of listed property companies and real estate investment trusts (REITs).
+Overall, the sector grew by almost 22%, or £16.3bn, to £91.1bn.

-A breakdown of the property sub-sectors, illustrated in Figures 1 and 2, show that companies focused on the industrial & logistics sector have grown in popularity during the year, having benefited from an increase in online retailing.
+A breakdown of the property sub-sectors, illustrated in Figures 1 and 2, show that companies focused on the industrial & logistics sector have continues to grow in popularity, benefited from the much-publicised increase in online retailing.

 Fund performance data